Will Holmgren, University of Arizona, 2014-2016.

 Calculate the relative and absolute airmass.

-Automatically chooses zenith or apparant zenith
+Automatically chooses zenith or apparent zenith

 depending on the selected model.